ivangonzalezacuna/cloud-computing-mean-app-project/README.md

   - **Terminal 1**

-    1. The App is already running, but if you want to start your own App, follow the next instructions.
+    1. The App is already running.
+If you want to start your own App, follow the next instructions.
+In other case, go to the **Terminal 2** instructions.
     2. In the first one go to the `/api` folder writing `cd api`.
     3. Run `npm install` to install all the dependencies.
     4. Create a new Git repository and follow this commands: